 Are Web Developers in High Demand?

-Layoffs and hiring freezes have increased across the IT industry in Q4 2022.
+The global technology industry saw the most job cuts in 2023 due to cost-cutting and recession.
 Fortunately, this only affects some IT jobs, as some skills are still in demand.
-Conduct thorough research on IT career paths that will remain relevant in 2023 to increase your chances of getting hired.
+Conduct thorough research on the top in-demand tech career paths in 2023 to increase your chances of getting hired.

 Who Earn More, Web Developers or Web Designers?